by John Stainer

 Mr. Kunkle graduated from The Eastman School of Music and attended the Dusquesne University Music Appreciation - Chorus Orchestra.
 In addition to being the director of the choral program at AHS in 1959, he also taught music theory at AHS and was organist/choirmaster for at least one church in Annapolis.

-The choirs gave 2 performances.
-One was for students during the day, and the other in the evening for family and friends in the community.
-After recording the performances, the idea of having a limited, private record pressed became known to students involved.
+It was only after recording the performances, that the idea of a limited, private record became known to students involved in the recording process.
 So, no professionally knowledgeable persons about the techniques of the recordmaking processes in the 1959 era of recordings were consulted upfront for planning management of taping the performances.

-After recordings from the 2 performances were made, what was then known about industy practice was to edit/splice together the best-of-performances.
+After tapes of the performances were made, what was then known about industy practice was to edit/splice together the best-of-performances.
 That was carried out with then existing technology, which was razor blade and splicing.
 That meant the resulting spliced together master tape of best-of-performances was louder and softer at each of the edit/splices throughout the recording, depending on which performance part was spliced in as the best.

 The record company that pressed the record (Century Record Co) was only founded the year before in 1958, the year before they pressed the record of the 1959 AHS recording.
 They focused on the music education market.